Guepinia: Similar species

 Guepinia helvelloides has a rather unusual appearance, and is not likely to be mistaken for other fungi.
 However, the red chanterelle species Cantharellus cinnabarinus is superficially similar; unlike G. helvelloides, however, it does not have a rubbery and gelatinous texture, and its undersurface is wrinkled, not smooth.
+Dacryopinax spathularia produces small fruit bodies, and Spathulariopsis velutipes has a white head.

 Habitat and distribution

 Guepinia helvelloides is saprobic, deriving nutrients by breaking down organic matter.
 The fruit bodies of G. helveloides typically grow solitarily or in small tufts on soil, usually in association with buried rotting wood.
 Although the fruit bodies sometimes appear in the spring, they are more commonly found in the summer and autumn months.
 In North America, it is associated with coniferous forests.
 It is also found throughout temperate North America, from Canada to Mexico.
 Europe, Iran, and Turkey.
 It is also known from Brazil and Puerto Rico.
 The fungus has also been collected from the Qinling region of China.